 Cloud technologies enable greater access to analytics.
 The shift to providing less complicated usability empowers decision-makers and offers a competitive advantage previously unattainable.

-Companies of all sizes and from all sectors are embracing cloud technologies as an answer to data and information challenges.
+Companies of all sizes and sectors embrace cloud technologies to address data and information challenges.
 IT departments are short-staffed and expected to support a large and varied number of solutions.
-Many of these teams are dealing with application performance challenges, data security and protection, and a lack of control over upgrades.
+Many teams deal with application performance challenges, data security and protection, and a need for upgrade control.
 That’s in addition to managing multiple data siloes while trying to integrate on-premises and cloud applications – it’s a complicated landscape.

 Organizations are looking for solutions to make their lives and business operations easier.
 Whether that’s helping reduce the risk for financial institutions, managing investigations for government agencies or helping plan demand within a consumer goods company.
 User experience and ease of access matter more than ever across all industries.

 Because of that, the market momentum and opportunity for cloud-based solutions are genuine, with the most robust demand for cloud-based applications in analytics and business intelligence markets.
 Organizations expect to be able to consume software how they want that meets their needs.

 Cloud technologies like software as a service (SaaS) allow organizations to gain access and exposure to analytics wherever they are in their journey.
 Targeted industry capabilities that deliver tangible results help businesses gain a competitive advantage and make more intelligent decisions.
 Here are some features of SaaS helping drive that advantage.

 1. Quick access to data, faster time to value